xricebunny/supreme/README.md

-# Supreme — BTC Price Prediction Game on Flow
+# Supreme — Price Prediction Game on Flow

-Real-time grid-based BTC price prediction game.
-Click a cell on the price/time grid to bet that BTC will touch that price level within the cell's 5-second window.
+Real-time grid-based price prediction game supporting BTC and FLOW.
+Click a cell on the price/time grid to bet that the asset's price will touch that price level within the cell's 5-second window.
 Instant optimistic UI, on-chain settlement via multi-auth Flow transactions.

 ## Quick Start